vergoh/vnstat/README.md

 **irc:** Vergo (IRCNet)
 **git:** https://github.com/vergoh/vnstat

-Bug reports, improvement ideas, feature requests and pull requests should be done using the matching features on GitHub as those are harder to miss or forget.
+Bug reports, improvement ideas, feature requests and pull requests should be sent using the matching features on GitHub as those are harder to miss or forget.